We're Here To Help

 When do I configure my account?

 When you notify Shipwire of incoming merchandise, you list the exact product IDs and quantities you are sending.
 Shipwire then inventories your merchandise as you specify.
 This means that you need to do all your planning and packaging before sending merchandise.
+This may include scheduling delivery appointments for pallet shipments.
+Refer to the Receiving Guide to determine whether or not an appointment needs to be made.

 Can Shipwire split my inventory on an order by order basis?